Research and Scholarship Policy

 All faculty, HDR candidates and postgraduate research students

 Research and Scholarship Procedure

 Faculty External Funding Applications

-AC faculty members who intend to participate in funded collaborative research with external parties should discuss this with their Dean of Faculty before making commitments to external parties.
+AC faculty members who intend to participate in funded collaborative research with external parties should discuss this with their Head of School before making commitments to external parties.
 This is advised for AC faculty members seeking external funding for their own research.

 Faculty Research and Scholarship Workload Allocations

-The allocation of scholarship workload is determined by the relevant Dean of Faculty.
+The allocation of scholarship workload is determined by the relevant Head of School.

-The allocation of research workload is determined by the Dean of Faculty in consultation with the DVP Research and Standards.
+The allocation of research workload is determined by the Head of School in consultation with the DVP Research and Standards.
 Research workload allocations will be strategically provided in order to maximise the output of high quality research.
 Criteria for allotting research workload may include demonstrated evidence of:

 - a track record of high quality research outputs;

 - alignment with the AC Research Foci;